Skip to content

 }

-async createPeerConnection(peerId, createOffer) {
+async createPeer(peerId, createOffer) {

 const pc = new RTCPeerConnection({

-iceServers: [{ urls: 'stun:stun.l.google.com:19302' }]
+iceServers: [{ urls: 'stun:stun.l.google.com:19302' }],

 });

-this.localStream.getTracks().forEach(track => {
+this.localStream.getTracks().forEach((track) => {

 pc.addTrack(track, this.localStream);